 Financial Aid Warning

 A student will be placed on Financial Aid Warning at the end of the first semester the student fails to meet the pace for academic progress.
 The student may continue to receive financial aid for the next semester.
+Students will be notified via Shawnee State email when placed on financial aid warning.
 If the student does not meet the pace for academic progress at the end of the semester while on Financial Aid Warning, the student will be placed on Financial Aid Suspension.

 Financial Aid Suspension

 A student will be placed on Financial Aid Suspension at the end of the Financial Aid Warning semester if he/she does not meet the pace for academic progress.
+Students will be notified via Shawnee State email when placed on financial aid suspension.
 If a student is on Financial Aid Suspension, he/she is no longer eligible to receive financial aid.

 Reinstatement of Financial Aid